Jean-Tinland/simple-bar-server/README.md

 ## Status

-This project is ready to be used but only work with the latest version of [simple-bar](https://github.com/Jean-Tinland/simple-bar).
+This project only works with the latest version of [simple-bar](https://github.com/Jean-Tinland/simple-bar).
 Feel free to open an issue if you find a bug or have a feature request.